HypemanHero/DMX-Hypeman-Taiko-Web-plugin/README.md

 Instructions:

-Download DMXsounds.taikoweb.js and select it under Plugins > Browse.
+Download <a href="https://github.com/HypemanHero/DMX-Hypeman-Taiko-Web-plugin/raw/main/DMXsounds.taikoweb.js">DMXsounds.taikoweb.js</a> (you may have to right click and save as) and select it under Plugins > Browse.
 Pretty much plug and play.

 Rest in peace DMX.